 It takes a minute to figure out how to cast with this rig.
 You unravel your line in little loops on the pier deck, gently pick up the weights in your right hand while holding the Yo Yo in your left.
 Then, you cast the weights as far as you can and move the Yo Yo in the direction of your cast so the line doesn’t snap and whip the hook and bait off. that are connected to the weights.The heavy sinkers take the bait and hooks to the bottom where the big ones are.

 I am not having luck today but one of the ladies picked up by a tour boat, on this pier, snaps my picture for me so I can show people I was really here.

-Posts remind me of dipping a spoon into the sea and scooping up a teardrop of wiggling, squiggling, quivering life out of a very wide and very deep bowl.
+Posts are like dipping a spoon into the sea and scooping up teardrops of wiggling, squiggling, quivering life out of a very big bowl.

-When and where you decide to dip your spoon is up too you, but you are tasting life and tucking memories safely away like squirrels saving their nuts.
+When and where you decide to dip your spoon is up too you, but you are tucking memories away safely like squirrels saving their nuts.

-Later, with this post and picture, I can bring this memory out and relish it like the fine pearl that it is.
+Later, with a post and a few pictures, I can revisit this moment and relish it like the pearl that it is.

-The San Pedro Catholic Church fronts the Caribbean Sea in town, just like every other bar, restaurant, and lodging.
+The San Pedro Town Catholic Church fronts the Caribbean Sea, just like every other bar, restaurant, and lodging in town..

 As you walk the length of the beach you can look over a fence that separates church grounds from the beach and see cement seats and a statue of Virgin Mary.

 Entering the church, in the front, is an inscription from Matthew , a Confessional, a Donation Box, and a clear view of a simple Sancristy.
 You enter and leave the church through Market Square that is filled with vendors selling trinkets, drunks sleeping off night’s excesses, tourists taking pictures, hangers on with no work and no prospects.